Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

 \subsection{Counterfactual Results: Hiring Quotas}

-In this section, I evaluate the university-level displacement effects of a government-mandated quota that equalizes the caste share of hires within each elite job.
+In this section, I evaluate the university-level displacement effects of a government-mandated quota that equalizes the caste share of hires within each elite entry-level job.

 \textbf{Implementation.} My model of the job placement process can readily accommodate hiring quotas.
-In contrast to responses to other hiring policies considered in this paper, jobs now explicitly decide on two hiring thresholds: one for the advantaged castes and vice versa.\footnote{I use the word ``explicitly'' because, under previous counterfactual policies, jobs implicitly solved for two hiring thresholds.
+In contrast to responses to other hiring policies considered in this paper, jobs now \emph{explicitly} decide on two hiring thresholds: one for advantaged castes and vice versa.\footnote{I use the word ``explicitly'' because jobs implicitly solved for two hiring thresholds under previous counterfactual policies.
 The cutoffs for disadvantaged castes were shifted up by the ``caste penalty'' term, $\eta$, in Equation~\ref{eq:8}.}

-Solving for two cutoffs per job, instead of just one, introduces additional computational complexity.
+Solving for two cutoffs per job instead of just one introduces additional computational complexity.
 The computational challenge can be overcome by leveraging a key institutional feature of the job placement process.
 Recall that patterns borne out by the data allow us to assume interview day allocation as exogenous (Section~\ref{sec:key_unmodeled}).
-Additionally, students are prevented from attending interviews on future interview days conditional on receiving job offers on the current interview day (Section~\ref{sec:data overview firms}).
+Additionally, students are prevented from attending interviews on future interview days conditional on receiving job offers on the current interview day (Section~\ref{sec:data1}).
 Hence, firms allotted the first interview day can ignore firms allotted the second interview day onward as legitimate competition.
-Firms allotted the second interview day can, therefore, take the decisions of firms allotted the first interview day as given and can ignore firms allotted the third interview day onward as legitimate competition, and so on.
+Firms allotted the second interview day can, therefore, take the decisions of firms allotted the first interview day as given and ignore firms allotted the third interview day onward as legitimate competition, and so on.

-\textbf{Results.} Unlike hiring subsidies or the pre-college intervention policy, a quota policy that equalizes the caste-share of hires in elite jobs leads to a substantial \emph{decrease} in overall recruitment from the university, as firms counteract the policy by making fewer job offers in total.\footnote{In my model, job salaries are taken as given because they are \emph{nationally} set.
+\textbf{Results.} Unlike hiring subsidies or the pre-college intervention policy, a quota policy that equalizes the caste-share of hires in elite entry-level jobs leads to a substantial \emph{decrease} in overall recruitment from the university, as firms counteract the policy by making fewer job offers in total.\footnote{In my model, job salaries are taken as given because they are \emph{nationally} set.
 As discussed in point 3 of Section~\ref{sec:comments_modeling_choices}, omitting wage setting behavior from the counterfactual analysis is not a major limitation for this population.}